henryishuman/pokemon-generators/README.md

 So far, the only pipeline which exists is that of the `kernal_model_pipeline`.
 I am planning on adding further pipelines in the future.
 To run this, execute the `generate_pokemon_images.py` script, i.e.:

 `python generate_pokemon_images.py`

+This will output a series of images at different stages of training and generation.
+This process may take some time. ~10 minutes.